Tsiri/RHEIA/docs/stochastic design space.rst

 model parameters
 ^^^^^^^^^^^^^^^^

-A model parameter corresponds to a parameter that usually cannot be controlled by the designer, or the decision on this parameter value is fixed.
+A model parameter corresponds to a parameter that usually cannot be controlled by the designer (EX GRAV CONSTANT), or the decision on this parameter value is fixed(EX N PV PANELS ON ROOF FIXED).
 Such a parameter can be considered deterministic or uncertain.
 In this file :file:`design_space`, the deterministic value (or mean value when the parameter is considered uncertain) is provided.
 The configuration of a model parameter is similar to the configuration of a design variable::